coshinen/blog/pages/quotes.md

 ---

 > Satoshi Nakamoto, Bitcoin P2P e-cash paper:
 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
-I'm better with code than with words though.
+> I'm better with code than with words though.

 > Jeor Mormont, Game of Thrones:
 > * The things we love destroy us every time, lad.
 Remember that.

+> Sandor Clegane (The Hound), Game of Thrones Series 4, Episode 5:
+> * Hate's as good a thing as any to keep a person going.
+Better than most.

+> Petyr Baelish (Littlefinger), Game of Thrones Series 3, Episode 6:
+> * Chaos isn't a pit.
+Chaos is a ladder.
+> Many who try to climb it fail, and never get to try again.
+> The fall breaks them.
+> And some are given a chance to climb, but they refuse.
+> They cling to the realm, or the gods, or love.
+Illusions.
+> Only the ladder is real.
+The climb is all there is.

 > Tywin Lannister, Game of Thrones Series 3, Episode 4:
 > * I don't distrust you because you're a woman.
-I distrust you because you're not as smart as you think you are.
+> I distrust you because you're not as smart as you think you are.

 > Ygritte, Game of Thrones Series 2, Episode 7:
 > * You know nothing, Jon Snow.

 > Varys, Game of Thrones Series 2, Episode 3:
 > * Power resides where men believe it resides.
-It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.
+> It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.

 > Tyrion Lannister, Game of Thrones Series 1, Episode 1:
 > * Never forget what you are.
 The rest of the world will not.
-Wear it like armor, and it can never be used to hurt you.
+> Wear it like armor, and it can never be used to hurt you.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.